 - Village of Bornstedt (along with the church, cemetery and park landscape

 - Seekoppel in Potsdam

 - The area between Pfingstberg and Neuer Garten

 - King’s forest in Potsdam (along with surrounding palace and park)

-The Palaces and Parks of Potsdam and Berlin is of outstanding cultural treasure in Germany.
-The expansive parks, elaborately designed buildings (over 150 of them), and the majestic tree-lined avenues, combine to make this one of Potsdam’s and Berlin’s most important architectural monuments.
+The Palaces and Parks of Potsdam and Berlin are of outstanding cultural treasure in Germany.
+The expansive parks, elaborately designed buildings (over 150 of them), and the majestic tree-lined avenues combine to make this one of Potsdam’s and Berlin’s most important architectural monuments.